jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/ruby.md

 - [OmniAuth](https://rubygems.org/gems/omniauth), a generalized Rack framework for multiple-provider authentication.
 - [Omniauth-oauth2](https://rubygems.org/gems/omniauth-oauth2), an abstract OAuth2 strategy for OmniAuth.
-- omniauth-microsoft_v2_auth, an OmniAuth strategy that customizes Omniauth-oauth2 to specifically provide authentication against the v2 endpoint.
+- omniauth-microsoft_v2_auth, an OmniAuth strategy that customizes Omniauth-oauth2 to specifically provide authentication against the v2.0 authentication endpoint.
+This project is included in the code sample.

 ### Specify gem dependencies for authentication